Search for a rare disease

 Diagnosis is based on clinical examination, family history, and laboratory findings revealing autoimmune enteropathy (anti-enterocyte, harmonin and villin autoantibodies), type 1 DM (antibodies against insulin, pancreatic islet cells, or anti-glutamate decarboxylase), thyroiditis (anti-thyroglobulin and anti-microsome peroxidase antibodies) and cytopenia (anti-platelets and anti-neutrophils antibodies, positive Coombs test).
 Molecular genetic testing confirms the diagnosis.

-Differential diagnosis includes Wiskott-Aldrich and Omenn syndromes, STAT1 deficiency, CD25 deficiency, IL10R deficiency, STAT5b deficiency, transient neonatal diabetes, severe combined immunodeficiency or intermediate forms of combined immunodeficiency, X-linked thrombocytopenia and pancreatic hypoplasia or agenesis (see these terms).
+Differential diagnosis includes Wiskott-Aldrich and Omenn syndromes, susceptibility to viral and mycobacterial infections, CD25 deficiency, IL10R deficiency, STAT5b deficiency, transient neonatal diabetes, severe combined immunodeficiency or intermediate forms of combined immunodeficiency, X-linked thrombocytopenia and pancreatic hypoplasia or agenesis (see these terms).

 Prenatal diagnosis from chorionic villus samples is possible after determination of the fetal sex by karyotype analysis for families in which the disease-causing mutation has been identified.